favonia/cloudflare-ddns/docs/designs/guides/operator-messages.markdown

 This note records the durable operator-message consequences of the project principles.
 It is not a general prose style guide.

-## Draft The Message First
+## Design From The Final Message

-- Start by drafting the final operator-visible message in plain, clear, natural English.
+- Design operator-facing wording from the final operator-visible message, not from internal implementation structure.
+- You do not need to literally draft the message first, but the final wording must be equivalent to having started there.
-- Then write or refactor the code so it generates that message shape intentionally, instead of letting implementation details dictate the wording.
+- Refactor the code as needed so it generates that message shape intentionally.
+- If the wording sounds driven by parser tokens, placeholders, helper names, or other implementation details, rewrite it.
-- Use the later sections of this note as constraints on that drafting process.
-They refine what "plain, clear, natural English" means in this repository when honesty, consistency, or channel-specific formatting matters.
+- Use the later sections of this note as constraints on that outcome.

 ## One-Time Detail When It Helps